 Energy Boundaries: Too Little

-Not having sufficient energetic boundaries can impede the clarity of intuitive perception.
+Not having sufficient energetic boundaries can lead to less clarity of intuitive perception.
 In this case your intuitive radio is picking up many stations at once rather than tuning into one station of choice.
 When there are multiple inputs present it can be difficult to discern between them.
-Think of trying to pick out the voice of the quiet introvert in the corner from across the room at a large and loud party.
+Think of trying to pick out the voice of a quiet introvert from across the room at a large and loud party.

 Insufficient boundaries can create a state of being over-merged with and undifferentiated from non-self input.
 Whatever is happening in our personal space we tend to identify with ourselves.
 This is at least partly because self and non-self input can register in similar ways.
 My anxiety and anxiety in my field from another source can feel the same – as an experience of anxiety.
 My thoughts and thoughts in my field from another source can occur in the same way – as the detection of thoughts.
 It can be difficult to distinguish sources of input without additional means of discernment.

-It can also help to reduce unnecessary external sources of input in the form of reduction or breaks in areas like media.
+Reduce unnecessary external sources of input like media.
 The intuitive voice tends to be a quieter aspect of ourselves; turning down the volume on the external “party” will help amplify its presence.

 Signals that are more internal to our systems can take time to transform/transmute or clear.
 Some practices are oriented toward this type of purification, like yogic prana exercises.
 Healing work and energy body clearing address that which needs to be worked with more consciously and not just released from the external field.